You Need Love (Muddy Waters song): Small Faces version

-Three years after its initial release, East London band Small Faces released the track as "You Need Loving" for their eponymous debut album in 1966.
+Three years after its initial release, London band Small Faces released the track as "You Need Loving" for their eponymous debut album in 1966.
 The tune, which was a largely improvisational jam by the group, had been a part of their live repertoire along with other rhythm and blues songs since they formed, and was therefore popular with the mod subculture of the 1960s.
 At the time, their setlist consisted of about five songs, two originals by Steve Marriott and Ronnie Lane, "E Too D and "Come On Children".
-The remaining songs were "Ooh Poo Pah Doo","Baby Don't You Do It" and "You Need Love".
+The remaining songs were "Ooh Poo Pah Doo", "Baby Don't You Do It" and "You Need Love".
 It is also noteworthy for 19-year old Marriott's raw vocals, one of his most well known characteristics.